Portobello Police Station

 Portobello Police Station, also known as the Old Town Hall, is a former municipal building on Portobello High Street in Portobello, Scotland.
-The building, which was previously the meeting place of the burgh council but now serves as a police station, is a Category B listed building.
+The building, which was previously the meeting place of the burgh council then served as a police station.
+It is a Category B listed building.
+It was transferred into community ownership in March 2026.

 History

 Following significant population growth, largely associated with the status of Portobello as a seaside resort, the area became a burgh in 1833.
 The burgh commissioners initially met at No. 1 Brighton Place and then rented various rooms in different buildings before moving to Rosefield House in Adelphi Place in 1852.
 After finding this arrangement unsatisfactory, the burgh leaders decided to procure a purpose-built building: the first permanent municipal building, which was designed by David Bryce and erected at 189 Portobello High Street, was completed in May 1863.
 (Note: The first town hall went on to be an entertainment venue and is now Portobello Baptist Church.)

 The burgh leaders believed that the first building was not what they had specified, a dispute ensued, and it was not long before another building was being procured.
 The site they selected was at 118 Portobello High Street.
 The foundation stone was laid by the provost, Thomas Wood, in 1877.
 It was designed by Robert Paterson in the Scottish baronial style, built in rubble masonry at a cost of £5,000, and was completed in autumn 1878.
 The design involved a symmetrical main frontage of three bays facing onto Portobello High Street.
 The central bay featured a three-stage tower with an arched opening flanked by columns supporting a moulded surround in the first stage, an oriel window surmounted by brattishing in the second stage and clock faces in the third stage, all surmounted by a pyramid-shaped roof with louvres on the sides and bartizans at the corners.
 The outer bays were fenestrated by tri-partite windows on the ground floor and by mullioned and transomed windows on the first floor with stepped gables above.
 Internally, the principal room was the burgh meeting room on the first floor which featured a panelled ceiling.